 Aloes (Aloaceae) constitute one of the largest collections outside Africa.
 A. arborescens on the hill above the new historic section has an unrivaled winter display of fiery red flower stalks.

 Puyas are terrestrial bromeliads (Bromeliaceae) that put on a spectacular floral display in April/early May.
 Other rarely seen species are located in the new heritage section.

 Many desert columnar plants belong to the S. American cactus genus Cereus.
 They form the structure of much of the Desert Garden landscape, producing flowers in late summer and colorful fruit in September/October.
 C. xanthocarpus in the lower garden is approximately 125 years old.

 The most spectacular cactus displays are the 500 bright yellow spined spring flowering Golden Barrel cacti (Echinocactus grusonii), the largest being more than 85 years old.

 The crassula family consists of unarmed leaf succulents found mostly in Mexico and Africa.
 Cool autumn brings out pastel leaf colors in aeonium, echeveria, kalanchoe, pachyphytum, and sedum.
-Most bedding plants are Crassulaceae.
+Most succulent bedding plants are Crassulaceae.

-The near legendary boojum tree (Fouquieria columnaris) in the Baja Bed, native to Baja California, are rare oddities in Fouquieriaceae.
+The near legendary boojum trees (Fouquieria columnaris) in the Baja Bed, native to Baja California, are rare oddities in Fouquieriaceae.
 The better know ocotillo (F. splendens) is in the California bed.
 The central garden is landscaped with numerous fouquierias from Mexico with bright red blossoms most of the year.